Apalachicola Fort Site

 The Apalachicola Fort Site is an archaeological site near Holy Trinity, Alabama, United States.
-Spain established a wattle and daub blockhouse here on the Chattahoochee River in 1690 in an attempt to maintain influence among the Lower Creek people.
+Spain established a wattle and daub blockhouse here on the Chattahoochee River in 1690 in an attempt to maintain influence among the people of the Apalachicola Province.
 Abandoned after about one year of use and rediscovered in 1956, it was investigated by archaeologists and is now owned by the county.
 It is not open to the public.
 It was declared a National Historic Landmark in 1964.

 Setting

 The Apalachicola Fort Site is located in a rural setting in eastern Russell County, Alabama, on a bluff overlooking the Chattahoochee River a few miles from the Holy Trinity monastery.
 The site was chosen by the Spanish governor of La Florida, Don Diego De Quiroga y Losada, for its proximity to Apalachicola, the principal town of the Lower Creeks.
 The fort site measures about 72 ft across, encompassing the site of a bastioned blockhouse surrounded by a wooden palisade and dry moat.